BearTS/FalixNodes-Docs/docs/McJava/Making A Minecraft server.md

 ---
 id: normalmc
-title: Making A Normal Minecraft server
+title: Making A Minecraft server
 hide_title: false
-sidebar_label: Making A Normal Minecraft server
+sidebar_label: Making A Minecraft server
-description: Guide To make a basic Minecraft Server on Falixnodes.net
+description: Guide To make a Minecraft Server on Falixnodes.net
 hide_table_of_contents: true
 ---
 #### Creating A Server